 If you can find fresh, sweet figs, you must make this unusual and delicious appetizer.
 Everyone will love it!

-This beautiful and fresh appetizer combines juicy and sweet watermelon with tangy blue cheese and a wonderful lime and honey dip.
+This beautiful and fresh salad combines juicy and sweet watermelon with tangy blue cheese in a simple two ingredient recipe.

 This grilled recipe is so juicy and flavorful.
 There's usually a grillmaster among your guests; let him or her handle this recipe over the coals.